How do you know you've created a great piece of content? Pageviews? Social shares? A thumbs up from stakeholders?

 - Distribution (the Where).
 How will you drive qualified traffic and get your content in front of your audience?
 What channels are your customers most active on, and where can you establish “market omnipresence?”

 - KPIs.
 How will you track progress?
 What metrics will you measure?
-Be crystal clear on how you'll measure the success of your content marketing efforts.
+Be crystal clear on how you'll measure the success of your content and demand-based marketing efforts.

 - Workflows.
 Outline your content operations process, including stakeholders at each stage of the planning, brief, production, and promotion processes.